 It goes without saying each social networks are different.
 The people most active on them are different, and the expectations they have are different.
 So, I wouldn’t suggest using a ‘one size fits all’ strategy.
 Instead, use the analytics provided by each social media platform, or management tool, to optimize your content strategy.
 Find the times that your followers are more responsive on each network and schedule content accordingly.

 Note: For more precise targeting, scroll through the advanced settings and apply keyword filters to your content so that only content that matches those filters is posted.
 Likewise, if you are using Twitter feel free to add a hashtag to each post that gets posted.
 Doing this, I’ve noticed incredible engagement on my personal account, in the form of other users adding me to their ‘lists’.

 Creating a content strategy doesn’t have to be hard.
 In a couple of steps, you can go from content plan to content execution.
 Create a great content feed on a tool like Buzzsumo.
 Plug it into Sniply and add your CTAs.
 Then set up an automatic posting tool like TwitterFeed.
-Once you have this set up for all your social profiles you can rest assured knowing that your followers will always have great content that links back to your business.
+Once you have this set up for all your social profiles you can rest assured knowing that your followers will always have great content from branded links that redirect traffic back to your business.
 Next time, we’ll look at how to spice things up using APIs, IFTTT & More.

 About the Author (Guest Blogger)